Rain, rain go away, come again another day.

 Tent.
 Boots.
 Backpack.
 Clothing.
 Electronics.
 Food.
 You should – no – you need to waterproof everything at your campsite.

-For the more frugal crowd, you can typically waterproof your clothing, shoes, and any gear at home with applicators such as NikWax or Star Brite Waterproofing Spray.
+For the more frugal crowd, you can waterproof your clothing, shoes, and any gear at home with applicators such as NikWax or Star Brite Waterproofing Spray.

 For your tent, you’ll want to seam seal your tent for better protection against wet conditions.